Texas Tech University

 Thesis Title: A Study of Audience Expectations of Immersive Virtual Reality Museum Exhibits

-Thesis Title: A Cross Sectional Review of How Museum and Cultural Institutions are Using Immersive Technologies in Mobile Applications
+Thesis Title: A Cross-Sectional Review of How Museum and Cultural Institutions Are Using Immersive Technologies in Mobile Applications